triflicacid/fabric-logic-mod/README.md

   - *Normal mode*, indicated by a black square.
 No unique behaviour.
   - *Input mode*, indicated by a blue-filled square.
 This will accept any redstone signal into the wire.
   - *Output mode*, indicated by an orange-filled square.
 This will output the wire's redstone signal to any block adjacent to this face.

+  Applying the wrench on an adapter rotates it around the axis the player is looking in.

 There are four wire/adapter variants:
 - Blue